Jarnen/Computer-Pointer-Controller/README.md

 ## Benchmarks
 *TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
 Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

 Models load time and inference time were performed on two different hardware.
+They are;

-They were the intergrated GPU - GeForce MX150/PCIe/SSE2, and CPU - Intel® Core™ i7-8550U CPU @ 1.80GHz × 8.
-Here are different scenarios and their respective results.
+    1. Intergrated GPU - GeForce MX150/PCIe/SSE2, and
+    2. CPU - Intel® Core™ i7-8550U CPU @ 1.80GHz × 8.

+Below are different scenarios and their respective results.

     1. Scenario 1: All models perfomed inference on CPU